YashaIsha/AI-based-resume-checker/README.md

 # AI-based-resume-checker
-this is my first project.
+this is my first git project.
+Author - isha tiwari